MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 curl -X GET https://httpapp.foo.bar/get -u "$CLIENT_ID:$CLIENT_SECRET"
 ```

+## Expose Otoroshi to outside world

+If you deploy Otoroshi on a kubernetes cluster, the Otoroshi service is deployed as a loadbalancer.
+You'll need to declare in your DNS settings any name that can be routed by otoroshi going to the loadbalancer endpoint of your kubernetes distribution.

 ## Access a service from inside the k8s cluster

 You can access any service referenced in otoroshi, through otoroshin from inside the kubernetes cluster by using the internal otoroshi service (if you use a template based on https://github.com/MAIF/otoroshi/tree/master/kubernetes/base) name and the host header with the service domain like :